damien-carcel/php-docker-minimal-setup/README.md

 ## How to use

-Run `make` to see the command available.
+Run `make` to see the commands available and how to use them.

 ## License